 Let’s take a more in-depth look at monthly energy use, starting with 2013 and moving into 2014.
 As you can see, below, the most notable difference was in the winter months (January, February, November, December).
 This makes sense, as last year I focused on improving Heating.

-Additionally, during 2014, I welcome wonderful guests from AirBnB over the summer, as well as a roommate in the fall.
+Additionally, during 2014, I welcomed a roommate in the fall.
 Sharing a space is a great way to further reduce your personal footprint, as a good portion of the energy used is shared (heating, cooling, ventilation, refrigeration, hot water etc).

 I would love to hear what your household is doing to reduce energy and/or report your yearly energy use for 2014, below!
 Make this your New Year’s resolution and create fun and engaging ways to get your household involved!

 Step 4: Plug Loads…

 **If you enjoyed the content of this post, please consider following my blog, reblogging, and/or sharing on social media (twitter, linkedin, facebook)**